How to Batch Transcribe Multiple Videos at Once

 Batch Transcription Workflow Example

-• Rename files: Interview_Participant01.mp4 through Interview_Participant20.mp4
+• Rename: Interview_Participant01.mp4 through Interview_Participant20.mp4

-• Confirm audio quality is acceptable
+• Confirm audio quality

 • Go to app.vidnotes.app

-• Start batch transcription
+• Start the batch

 3. Processing time: